pifragile/editArtP5Template/README.md

 ## Create your art
 - Use the variables `m0`, `m1`, `m2`, `m3`, `m4` which are tha values of the 5 sliders.
-- Only static images are supported.
-- The entrypoint is the `drawArt` function which will be triggered automatically everytime the sliders change.
 > **_IMPORTANT:_** Every single part of the output must ONLY depend on the values `m0`..`m4`.
 Otherwise the pieces will change after minting.
+- The entrypoint is the `drawArt()` function which will be triggered automatically everytime the sliders change.
+Find an example in `index.js`.

+- Only static images are supported.
 - Your artwork should be able to handle different window sizes.
 An event listener is active that will call `drawArt()` every time the window size changes.
 - If you use any libraries, include all source files in the project.
 Do not load any dependencies from the internet.
 - Make a sketch that renders fast for the best user experience.

 ## Randomness